accesslabs-dev/bna-website/content/english/blog/post-2.md

 For now, everything will work with Groq and the model used will be Llama 3 70b.

 Why Groq and Llama 3?
 - Since the idea is to create a ChatGPT, we want to avoid using OpenAI as much as possible.
-Only when there is a significant advantage.
+Only when there is a significant advantage;
+- The combination of Groq and Llama 3 is extremely fast and has a quality similar to GPT-4 or GPT-4o;
 - See our article [LLMs - 101](https://www.bna.dev.br/blog/post-1/) to understand more.

 To make everything work, you only need an API key from Groq: